How to Prepare for your actor headshot photo session:

 Q: Should I have my headshots done in a studio or in natural light?

 A: Studio light can look corporate and formal.
 Natural light portraits have an organic look and they present you in a more approachable way.
 Depending on the kind of roles you and jobs are looking for, you may want to incorporate have both types of lighting set-up in your shoot.
 If you’re having your comp card updated or if this is your first photoshoot I recommend having your headshots done in natural light.

 Q: What should I wear?

 A: Plain clothes that do not obscure your shape are best.
-Bring a simple shirt with a round or scopp neck.
+Bring a simple shirt (round or scoop neck for female actors).
 Stay away from wearing stark white.
 Also avoid large, busy patterns.
 You want your headshot to draw attention to you and not your clothes.
-Wear something you feel good in and are comfortable sitting in.
-Being uncomfortable in your clothes will make you uncomfortable in front of the camera and that will show in your pictures.
+Feeling comfortable and confident in your clothes will also make you comfortable and confident in front of the camera and that will show in your pictures.

 Q: Should I have make-up on or have my hair done in a special way?

 A: Wear the same amount of makeup you wear on a regular basis and have your hair down allowing for it to be seen in it’s full length and it’s natural style.
 Just remember that your main goal is to show who you are.
 Casting directors are trained to mentally add on any make-up or costume that your role will require.